-A typical shoulder region physical examination may include (but not limited to):
+A typical shoulder region physical examination may include (but is not limited to):

-- Observation: your Chiropractor will observe for potential scapula winging/deformity, unlevelving of the shoulders and general posture.
+- Observation for potential scapula winging, deformity, unlevelving of the shoulders and general posture.

-- Range of motion: assessment of passive and active range of motion of the shoulder, cervical and thoracic spine to determine the extent of limited movement
+- Range of motion assessment of the shoulder, cervical and thoracic spine to determine the extent of limited movement.

-- Muscle strength testing: assess surrounding muscles of the shoulder joint to ascertain if muscle weakness is apparent.
+- Muscle strength testing to assess surrounding muscles of the shoulder joint to ascertain if muscle weakness is apparent.

-- Neurological & Orthopaedic assessment: is it essential that your health care practitioner assesses your dermatomes, myotomes and reflexes to rule of potential serious pathology involving the cervical spine and associated structures.
+- Neurological & Orthopaedic assessment of your dermatomes, myotomes and reflexes to rule of potential serious pathology involving the cervical spine and associated structures.

-Although Adhesive Capsulitis is a self-limiting condition, it may take many years for individuals to note improvement and some sufferers may infact note permanent loss of normal range of motion.
-Given this, appropriate treatment to address pain, loss of movement and general function is necessary.
-It is generally considered that treatment intervention should consist of physical therapy, anti-inflammatory measures and exercise.
+Adhesive Capsulitis is a self-limiting condition but it may take many years for people to notice improvement.
+Sufferers can address pain, loss of movement and general function through manual therapy.
+Your treatment should consist of physical therapy, anti-inflammatory measures and exercise.

 Chiropractic & Physiotherapy